-- 5.14 Robust in-house counter fraud checks and joint working between internal and external claims handlers on insurance claims identified nine high risk (red) claims and seven medium risk (amber) claims. - 5.15 Of these claims 11 have been repudiated.
-We had insufficient evidence to substantiate our concerns for four claims so as we had breached our duty, we had to concede liability.
-The last claim is still under investigation.
-The value of reserves placed on the claims we are able to defend totalled £60k for the high risk claims and £100k for the medium risks claims.
-This provides for a combined confirmed overall saving of £170k for the eleven claims we were able to successfully defend. - 5.16 The service continues to treat potential fraudulent claims very seriously and uses a range of key fraud indicators to highlight and consequently investigate any concerns.
+- 5.14 Robust in-house counter fraud checks and joint working between internal and external claims handlers on insurance claims identified seven high risk (red) claims and eight medium risk (amber) claims. - 5.15 Of these claims all fifteen have been repudiated to date.
+The value of reserves placed on the claims we have successfully defended to date is £377,431 (red claims) and £129,634 (amber claims) so overall £507,065.
+This year, a significant proportion of the savings relate to one red risk claim where a successful discontinuance has protected a large amount of tax payers money. £37,176 of the total reserves are non-recoverable as relate to payments to our external solicitors who helped us secure these outcomes. - 5.16 The service continues to treat potential fraudulent claims very seriously and uses a range of key fraud indicators to highlight and consequently investigate any concerns.
+We are now working more closely with other local authorities to share best practice regarding fraud detection and prevention.
+Plus we are building strong links with neighbouring authorities to identify cross border fraud concerns.